SaibotMagd/volgenmodel-docker/README.md

 # Project: Reviving an Old Pipeline with Docker Integration

-Welcome to this repository!
-This project is designed to **rescue and modernize an old pipeline** by creating a robust and versatile Docker container.
+The purpose of this project is to **rescue and modernize an old pipeline** by creating a robust and versatile Docker container.
 The container is built upon a foundation of **Ubuntu 20.04**, **MINC ToolBox 1.9**, and the **Volgenmodel-Nipype pipeline**.
 With this repository, you can breathe new life into pipelines that may no longer have access to their original software environment.

 ---